How ConsumerAffairs uses cookies

 4 tips for donating furniture

 Donating furniture requires some thoughtful planning and consideration.
-Keep in mind the following tips to ensure a smooth experience.
+Keep the following tips in mind for a smooth experience.

 1. Be mindful of the furniture’s condition

-Not all places will take furniture in any condition, so check with charities for donation guidelines.
-Organizations that resell furniture in thrift stores may be a bit pickier about the items’ condition than those that give items away for free.
-Either way, clean or vacuum the upholstery and dust any hard surfaces.
+Not all facilities will take furniture in any condition, so check with specific charities for their donation guidelines.
+Organizations that resell furniture in thrift stores are often more picky than furniture banks giving the items away for free.
+Regardless of the charity, take the time to vacuum pet hair from fabric and clean off any visible dust or grime.

 2. Ask for a receipt